 To take additional credits and to complete the entire 18-credit certificate, you will need be admitted to the university.
 Go to http://www.mnsu.edu/admissions/ for the admissions process.

-For undergraduates financial aid is handled the same as it would be for any other MSU courses.
+For undergraduate students, financial aid is handled in the same way as it would be for any other MSU course.
 For those who’ve already completed a degree (depending on the individual circumstances), financial aid is also available to complete the Certificate.
 Contact the financial aid office.
-Designate that you are completing an NPL Certificate, which is considered a “second degree.”
+Designate that you are completing an NPL Certificate, which is considered a second degree.
 For further information, contact the NPL Program Director.